OkelloAndrewPeters/rigidityiq-gemma4/README.md

 | 3 | Moderate increase, full range of motion still possible |
 | 4 | Severe increase, full range of motion not achievable |

-Grade boundaries, referral thresholds, and clinical descriptions are stored in a local ChromaDB vector store and retrieved via semantic search on every assessment — grounding every output in peer-reviewed literature rather than model weights alone.
+Grade boundaries, differential diagnosis notes, medication timing context, and referral thresholds are stored in a local ChromaDB vector store and retrieved on every assessment — keeping clinical guidelines auditable and updateable without retraining the model.

 ---